9 best onboarding practices you’ll wish you knew sooner

 Employee onboarding best practices must foster connection to other team members and employees.
 Onboarding shouldn't be the responsibility of HR and managers alone.
 Involve the whole team in the onboarding process, and ensure they understand what their responsibilities are in that process.

-• Go to lunch.
-The whole team should plan a welcome lunch together to welcome the new employee on their first day.
-We all know how a lonely lunch on the first day can be a bummer.
-Want to make that welcome feeling last?
-Keep a regular team lunch (though optional) on the calendar!
-This is the kind of practice that helps fosters belonging.
+Go to lunch.
+The whole team should plan a welcome lunch together on the new employee's first day.
+Keep a regular team lunch (optional) on the calendar — this is the kind of practice that helps foster belonging

-Your onboarding best practices should be clear about how often you check-in on your employees.
+Your onboarding best practices should be clear about how often you check in on your employees.
 Onboarding is not a one-day orientation.
-It’s a process that can last for a year if necessary.
-Check-in with new hires daily for the first week, and gradually lengthen check-in periods to weekly, monthly, quarterly, etc. The purpose of the check-ins are to:
+It's a process that can last for a year if necessary.
+Check in with new hires daily for the first week, and gradually lengthen check-in periods to weekly, monthly, quarterly, and so on.
+The purpose of the check-ins:

 • Ensure they're comfortable